Heart Healthy Diet

 Continue to closely monitor your blood sugar levels.
 Having good control of blood sugar levels will help with would healing and may prevent infection.
 You may need to visit your doctor and a registered dietitian to help control blood sugar through diet and medication.

 For more information: See your Guide to Cardiac Surgery binder.
-If you have any questions or concerns, please call the Heart and Vascular Institute Post Discharge Phone Line at the number you were provided or your doctor’s office.
+If you have any questions or concerns, please call the Heart, Vascular & Thoracic Institute Post Discharge Phone Line at the number you were provided or your doctor’s office.

-This information is about care at Cleveland Clinic and may include instructions specific to Cleveland Clinic Heart and Vascular Institute patients only.
+This information is about care at Cleveland Clinic and may include instructions specific to Cleveland Clinic Heart, Vascular & Thoracic Institute patients only.
 Please consult your physician for information pertaining to your care.